learn-co-curriculum/js-rails-as-api-creating-a-rails-api-from-scratch/README.md

   end
 ```

-> **Note**: This shouldn't replace anything else inside `class Application < Rails::Application`,
+This shouldn't replace anything else inside `class Application < Rails::Application`,
-> just be included in addition.
+just be included in addition.

 This will allow you to test your APIs while developing them locally.
-**WARNING:** This allows any requests to be made to your API and is meant for
-development.
-Disabling CORS altogether in the long term will leave your server
-unsecure, but with `rack-cors`, it is possible to specify what endpoints and
-types of requests your API will allow.
-Check out the documentation on [CORS] and
-[`rack-cors`][rack-cors] for additional information.
+Secretly,

-**Note:** Secretly, `rack-cors` has been bundled with the last set of lessons to
+`rack-cors` has been bundled with the last set of lessons to ensure they were
-ensure they were all working smoothly in case you decided to code along and spin
+all working smoothly in case you decided to code along and spin up a rudimentary
-up a rudimentary API.
+API.

+**WARNING:** Disabling CORS altogether in the long term can leave your server
+unsecure.
+Check out the documentation on [CORS] and [`rack-cors`][rack-cors] for
+additional information.

 ## Conclusion